Roshan-Baghwar/InstaBook/README.md

 # InstaBook
-InstaBook is a social media web application developed using Python and Django.
+InstaBook is a social media web application developed using Python and